 When you first find out you are pregnant, at first, there is excitement.
 But after the news has slowly sunk in, many emotions such as worries, fears, and concerns take over right away.
 Am I eating right?
 Is the baby healthy?
 There are just too many questions running in your mind.
 We have set the facts straight on when you don't need to worry.

 Am I Gaining Too Much Weight?

 This is probably the most common pregnancy worry that every woman would have.
 Wondering if you would ever shed off those additional pounds is reasonable.
 But, research has shown that staying within the recommended weight range during pregnancy would make it easier for you to lose the extra flab post delivery.
 And if you plan to breastfeed the baby, there is a good chance you will get back in shape sooner as breastfeeding is known to be associated with an increase in your body's metabolism.
-Also, your task would be made relatively easy if you stuck to a regime of regular moderate exercises and a having a healthy diet during pregnancy.
+Also, your task would be made relatively easy if you stuck to a regime of regular moderate exercises and having a healthy diet during pregnancy.

 Can I Sleep on My Back?

 Many women ask if sleeping on their back would cut off the oxygen supply to the baby and if turning to the sides is a must.
 But, this is not of concern until you are six months pregnant.
 After you complete six months, there is a chance that the weight of your baby can put some pressure on an important vein and cut off blood flow to you and the baby.
 But, even if you happen to roll onto your back during your night's sleep unknowingly, there is still nothing much to worry about.

 Everyone goes through some amount of stress at work or home.
 But, doctors believe that as long as it is at an acceptable level, your emotion is not going to harm your baby.
 Only when your stress is so high you cannot function, then there is a cause for concern.
 For example, when you go through something as big as the loss of a loved one or the end of a significant relationship.